-- 40. Proposal 23c is adopted.
-Vehicle to Grid Electric Vehicle Supply Equipment with stationary inverter for direct current charging of vehicles (V2G DC EVSE) may be interconnected under the current Rule 21 language if the EVSE meets Rule 21 requirements, including UL 1547 SA and other updated smart inverter standards. - 41.
-Proposal 23d is adopted.
-Vehicle to Grid Electric Vehicle Supply Equipment with stationary inverter for direct current charging of vehicles (V2G DC EVSE) with bidirectional capability may connect as one way managed or smart charging (V1G), load-only, and operate in unidirectional (charge only) mode upon certifying that i) the electric vehicle will not discharge if the EVSE is set to unidirectional model; ii) the EVSE will not inadvertently change to bidirectional mode; and iii) factory default settings are set to unidirectional mode and cannot be changed without utility authorization. - 42.
-Proposal 23e is adopted.
+39. Proposal 23c is adopted.
+Vehicle to Grid Electric Vehicle Supply Equipment with stationary inverter for direct current charging of vehicles (V2G DC EVSE) may be interconnected under the current Rule 21 language if the EVSE meets Rule 21 requirements, including UL 1741 SA and other updated smart inverter standards.

+40. Proposal 23d is adopted.
+Vehicle to Grid Electric Vehicle Supply Equipment (EVSE) with stationary inverter for direct current charging of vehicles (V2G DC EVSE) with bidirectional capability may connect as one way managed or smart charging (V1G), load-only, and operate in unidirectional (charge only) mode upon certifying the V2G DC EVSE through applicable UL Power Control

+Systems and UL 1741 certification testing to ensure that: i) the electric vehicle will not discharge if the V2G DC EVSE is set to unidirectional charging model; ii) the V2G DC EVSE will not inadvertently change to bidirectional mode; and iii) factory default settings are set to unidirectional charging mode and cannot be changed without utility authorization.

+41. Proposal 23e is adopted.
 Interconnection applicants with a Vehicle to Grid Electric Vehicle Supply Equipment with stationary inverter for direct current charging of vehicles (V2G DC EVSE) system may request permission to switch to bidirectional mode after completing the Rule 21 interconnection process and receiving permission to operate from a utility.
-Only the manufacturer or approved third-party installer may program or enable bidirectional operation after the permission to operate is given by a utility. - 43.
-Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company (Utilities) shall meet and confer to develop a consistent, to the extent possible, set of implementation steps for Proposal 23e, as required by Ordering Paragraph 42.
+Only the manufacturer or approved third-party installer may program or enable bidirectional operation after the permission to operate is given by a utility.

+42. Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company (Utilities) shall meet and confer to develop a consistent, to the extent possible, set of implementation steps for Proposal 23e, as required by Ordering Paragraph 42.
 No later than six months from the issuance of this decision, Utilities shall present and discuss the proposed implementation at a Vehicle-to-Grid workshop, facilitated by Utilities.
 If Commission approval is needed for the implementation steps, Utilities shall request approval in a Tier 3 Advice Letter submitted no later than 60 days following the workshop.

-- 44. Proposal 23f is approved.
-Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company (Utilities) shall modify interconnection portals to enable simple tracking of vehicle-to-grid tracking.
-Utilities shall develop the timeline, costs, and cost recovery method to implement Proposal 23f and discuss these elements during the Interconnection Portals Workshop, as directed in Ordering Paragraph 35 above.
-Utilities shall include the details of these elements in the submitted testimony required by Ordering Paragraph 36. - 45.
-Proposal 23i is adopted.
+43. Proposal 23f is approved, in concept.
+Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company (Utilities) shall develop the timeline, costs, and cost recovery method to implement Proposal 23f , which would modify interconnection portals to enable simple tracking of vehicle-to-grid projects.
+Utilities shall discuss these elements during the Interconnection Portals Workshop, as directed in Ordering Paragraph 35 above.
+Utilities shall include the details of these elements in the submitted testimony required by Ordering Paragraph 36.

+44. Proposal 23i is adopted.
 Vehicle to Grid Alternating Current (V2G AC) system pilots are exempt, temporarily, from Rule 21 smart inverter requirements.
 Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company (Utilities) shall host a series of meetings with stakeholders to develop a temporary interconnection pathway for pilots seeking V2G AC interconnection that will ensure the necessary safety precautions.
 The first of these meetings shall begin no later than 30 days from the issuance of this decision.
 Following these meetings, Utilities shall propose a temporary pathway in the same Vehicle-to-Grid Workshop directed in Ordering Paragraph 43.
 Utilities shall request approval of the pathway in the Tier 3 Advice Letter submitted no later than 60 days following the workshop.